Updated May 19th, 2023

-When a child starts running 5K races on a regular basis, they may become competition.
+When a child starts running 5K races on a regular basis, they may become competitive.
 A child may compete with themselves, friends or you.

 Competition is good and running competitively teaches many life lessons.
 As the parent it is up to you to guide expectations and be supportive.